Misread warnings helped lead to chaotic Afghan evacuation

 A defense estimate that Kabul could be surrounded within 30 days — an assessment that was viewed as pessimistic when it was reported last week — turned out instead to be far too optimistic.
 In just over a week, the Taliban overran the country and entered Kabul without a fight.
 Ghani and his top aides fled.

-Gen. Mark Milley, chairman of the Joint Chiefs of Staff, insisted Wednesday that he did not indicate the speed of the Afghan collapse.
+Gen. Mark Milley, chairman of the Joint Chiefs of Staff, insisted Wednesday that he had no indication of the speed of the Afghan collapse.

 “There was nothing that I or anyone else saw that indicated a collapse of this army, and this government, in 11 days,” he said.